 The EHC reviews all applications for completeness and program eligibility.
 EHC staff evaluate all eligible applications and make recommendations for funding.
 Funding decisions are based on alignment with evaluation criteria, the number of requests received, and intention to support a range of opportunities that will aid heritage practitioners in sharing diverse Edmonton stories.
 EHC staff base their recommendations on each career development opportunity’s potential value and impact on Edmonton’s heritage community while considering each application’s alignment with Connections & Exchanges.

-The following Aims and Actions are prioritized in making funding decisions for the Career Development Grants:
+The following criteria is utilized in making funding decisions for the Career Development Grant:

 Taxation on Grants

-EHC is required by the Canada Revenue Agency (CRA) to issue T4A slips to individuals who receive funds in excess of $500.00 per calendar year.
-For questions related to income and taxation, contact the Canada Revenue Agency or a qualified financial advisor.
+Grants are taxable income.
+EHC is required by the Canada Revenue Agency (CRA) to issue T4A slips to individuals who receive more than $500 in funding per calendar year.
+For questions related to income and taxation, contact the CRA or a qualified financial advisor.

 Questions & Feedback

 If you are experiencing issues with the portal or have any questions, please contact grants@edmontonheritage.ca.
+If you would like to receive feedback on your application, please email grants@edmontonheritage.ca.
 The EHC strongly encourages all potential applicants to contact staff prior to submission to confirm eligibility and completeness of applications.

-PLEASE NOTE: applications cannot be changed or edited after the application is submitted.
-If you would like to receive feedback on your application, please save it, download it, and email it to grants@edmontonheritage.ca before submitting your application.
+PLEASE NOTE: Applications cannot be changed or edited after the application is submitted.
+If you would like to receive feedback on your application, please email grants@edmontonheritage.ca before submitting your application.

 Click here to book a virtual meeting to discuss your questions.